dmoloney5/RUT-Week9-Readme/README.md

   # RUT-WEEK9-README

   ## Description
-  This is to create a good Readme.md file using Nodejs
+  This is an app to create a good Readme.md file using Nodejs

   ## Table of Contents